codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why is it always hot in the corner of a room?
-Because a corner is 90 degrees.
+Past, present, and future walked into a bar....
+It was tense.

 ## Daily Trivia

-What was the name of the security vulnerability found in Bash in 2014?
+In web design, what does CSS stand for?
- 1. Stagefright
+ 1. Counter Strike: Source
- 2. Heartbleed
+ 2. Cascading Style Sheet
- 3. Shellshock
+ 3. Computer Style Sheet
- 4. Bashbug
+ 4. Corrective Style Sheet

 <details>
   <summary>Answer</summary>
-  Shellshock
+  Cascading Style Sheet
 </details>